spiralcloudah/Instagram/README.md

   - [X] Allow the logged in user to add a profile photo
   - [X] Display the profile photo with each post
   - [X] Tapping on a post's username or profile photo goes to that user's profile page
-- [ ] User can comment on a post and see all comments for each post in the post details screen.
-- [ ] User can like a post and see number of likes for each post in the post details screen.

 The following **additional** features are implemented: